RosterElf Logo

 Recording procedures

-How overtime is captured in timesheets.
+How overtime is captured in timesheets with exact times and reasons.

 Documentation requirements

-Evidence needed to support overtime claims.
+The evidence needed to support and verify overtime claims.

 Payment processing